Amber-MD/cpptraj/README.md

 `./configure -amberlib gnu`.
 If enabled libraries are not present, CPPTRAJ's configure can attempt to download and install them into $CPPTRAJHOME.
 By default CPPTRAJ will ask if these should be installed; the '--buildlibs' option can be used to try to automatically install any missing enabled library.
+To prevent CPPTRAJ from asking about building external libraries, use the '--nobuildlibs' option.
 C++11 support is required to enable particle mesh Ewald (PME) calculation support.

 For multicore systems, the `-openmp` flag can